 From 2008 Peter served as Chaplain of the Episcopal Church at Princeton University, one of the oldest and largest Episcopal chaplaincies in the United States.
 At Princeton University he taught as the Co-Director of The Program on Religion, Diplomacy and International Relations and was Founding Director of Princeton University’s Christian-Muslim Dialogue.

 Peter trained for the priesthood at Trinity College, the University of Melbourne and received his Bachelor of Theology in biblical studies from The Melbourne College of Divinity.
 He completed his Bachelor of Arts and Doctor of Philosophy at The University of Melbourne in history and art history respectively.
-Peter enjoys windsurfing, modern and contemporary art, tennis, excellent food and wine, travelling and the company of many friends and family.
-Peter is married to Robyn.
+Peter enjoys modern and contemporary art, gardening, excellent food and wine, backgammon, snooker, travelling and the company of many friends and family.